Deborah Conway: Portraits and other recognition

 In 1996, a portrait of Conway as Medusa, painted by Rosemary Valadon, was a finalist in the Archibald Prize.
 The prize is awarded for the "best portrait painting preferentially of some man or woman distinguished in Art, Letters, Science or Politics".

 A portrait of Conway by Lewis Miller was a finalist in the 2022 Archibald Prize.

 Personal life

 Conway was in a relationship with Paul Hester before he moved to Los Angeles in 1985.
 Conway is married to guitarist and musical collaborator Willy Zygier.
 The pair had met in 1991 when Conway was vetting guitarists for her touring band, they formed a domestic partnership in that decade and married in 2007.
 As of September 2016, they have three adult daughters, Syd, Alma and Hettie, who are all musicians.

-In 2024, Conway described her efforts to expose "the antisemitism among the ‘good’, the ‘kind’, the ‘righteous’, the ‘educated’ - people I never imagined would fall for it".
+Conway identifies as a Zionist and a Jewish atheist.
+In a radio interview with ABC in 2023, she disputed the large number of children being killed by Israel: "It depends what you call kids.
+You see 16-, 17-year-olds, young boys, toting rifles.
+Unfortunately Hamas recruits boys that are not men yet," she said.
+In 2024 in the context of reactions to the Gaza war, Conway described her efforts to expose "the antisemitism among the 'good', the 'kind', the 'righteous', the 'educated' - people I never imagined would fall for it".